-On my previous post I wrote article on best free WordPress themes of 2018 that you must try .
+On my previous post, I wrote an article on the best free WordPress themes that you must try.
 Today I’ll be writing about a common error that everybody might have experienced previously.
-You might have already went through the title & featured image, yes this is dedicated post for understanding & troubleshooting 500 internal server error like a boss.
+You might have already gone through the title & featured image, yes this is a dedicated post for understanding & troubleshooting 500 internal server error like a boss.

 First thing first, let’s start with understanding 500 internal server error.

 500 internal server error is also an error similar to White dead screen of WordPress admin dashboard or error establishing database connection.
 Most of the WordPress users get panic when they see these types of error.
 It is necessary to understand the error then being panic.
 500 internal service error may cause to any WordPress users & non-WordPress users too.
 Here today I will discuss some common issues that might cause 500 error in WordPress.

 If you want me to reveal the best possible common weapon to shoot at this error & on that condition I’ll simply suggest you keep patience & continue reading this post.
 More often I notice that WordPress beginners do get panic immediately when they see this 500 internal server error or white screen of death page.
 Let me now point you to show how error 500 occurs & possible ways to troubleshoot it.

 Below are the best possible methods to troubleshoot 500 internal server error in WordPress.